Pythonian/bsawf/README.md

 ## Heroku Setup

 This guide walks you through deployment on Heroku.
+You'll need to have Heroku CLI installed locally.

 **Step 1**: Login to heroku via your command prompt and enter your credentials